 Can Anything Replace the Annual Argyle Tender?

-Regarding tenders, another important question arises.
-With the closure of the mine, the prestigious annual Argyle Tender will also cease to exist, a fact that will most likely, greatly impact the investment market.
+Regarding Tenders, another important question arises.
+With the closure of the mine, the prestigious annual Argyle Tender will ultimately face its end, a fact that will most likely, greatly impact the investment market.

-With closure being imminent, perhaps this is the ideal time to consider investing in Argyle diamonds.
-There are roughly about 1500 days until this mine stops producing which means that the already rare Argyle stones will become even rarer, with pink diamonds from the mine being potentially finite.
-It is therefore important to understand the impact rarity has on the value of these stones.
+With the mine now closed, the already rare colored diamonds from Argyle will become even rarer, especially with their signature pink diamonds now being finite in the market.
+It is therefore important to understand the impact rarity has on the value of these diamonds.

-With supply greatly decreasing and demand for these precious stones increasing exponentially in the last decade, intense escalation of value could be expected.
-This statement can be further supported by the fact that tender prices in the last few years have experienced a 300% increase.
+With supply having come to a halt and demand for these precious stones increasing exponentially in the last decade, intense escalation of value could be expected.
+This statement can be further supported by the fact that tender prices in the last few years have experienced a 500% increase from 2000 to earlier this year.
 It could therefore be an opportune moment to begin considering investing in such stones.

 For more reading on colored diamonds, see the links below: